 Guy tensions create a significant load on guyed masts but are not considered as an external load with a load factor applied and therefore are not included in the loading combinations.
-Guy tensions under loading conditions depend on the following: their initial tension under a no-load condition, the temperature change from the no-load condition to the extreme loading condition and the forces acting directly on the guys from the extreme loading condition.
+Guy tensions under loading conditions depend on the following: their initial tension under a no-load condition, the temperature change from the no-load condition to the extreme loading condition.